Cookies on this website

 Jonathan Attwood

-• I am a clinician specialising in neurology and a neuroscientist researching the relationship between traumatic brain injury and brain health.
+• I am a physician specialising in neurology and a neuroscientist researching the relationship between traumatic brain injury and brain health.

 • My research combines epidemiological, neuropsychological, and neuropathological methods to gain a comprehensive view of the long-term effects of brain injuries.